monojit18/ContainerApps/Blog-README.md

 - Logic App runs an Azure Function locally and hence few tools/extensions need to be installed

   ##### Pre-Requisites

-  - Azure Function Core Tools - [v3.x](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=v3%2Cwindows%2Ccsharp%2Cportal%2Cbash)
+  - Azure Function **Core Tools** - [v3.x](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=v3%2Cwindows%2Ccsharp%2Cportal%2Cbash)
   - The abobve link is for macOS; please install the appropriate links in the same page for other Operating Systems
   - At the time of writing, Core tools 3.x only supports the *Logic App Designer* within Visual Studio Code
   - The current example has been tested with - Function Core Tools version **3.0.3904** on a *Windows box*
   - [Docker Desktop for Windows](https://hub.docker.com/editions/community/docker-ce-desktop-windows)
-  - A **Storage Account** on Azure - which is needed by any Azure function App
-    - Logic App (*aka Azure Function*) would use this storage to cache its state
+  - A **Storage Account** on Azure - which is needed by any Azure function App.
+Logic App (*aka Azure Function*) would use this storage to cache its state
   - VS Code Extension for [Standard Logic App](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurelogicapps#:~:text=Azure%20Logic%20Apps%20for%20Visual,Apps%20directly%20from%20VS%20Code.)
   - VS Code Extension for [Azure Function](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions)
-  - VS Code extension for [Docker](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker)
-    - This is Optional but recommended; it makes life easy while dealing with *Dockerfile* and *Docker CLI* commands
+  - VS Code extension for [Docker](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker).
+This is Optional but recommended; it makes life easy while dealing with *Dockerfile* and *Docker CLI* commands

 - Create a Local folder to host all files related Logic App - viz. *LogicContainerApp*